trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 ```

 Normalization separates the interface orientation from the magnitude of the discrete color-field
 gradient.
+In TrixiParticles, standalone analysis/VTK output and the Akinci surface-area force use
-In TrixiParticles, the Morris formulations use unit normals for curvature or surface-stress
+the filtered, unnormalized gradient.
+The Morris formulations use unit normals for curvature or
-calculations, while the Akinci surface-area force uses the unnormalized gradient.
+surface-stress calculations; the momentum-conserving formulation separately retains the raw
+gradient magnitude as its surface delta function.

 ```@eval
 using CairoMakie